Abigail Klein Leichman

 Tel Aviv is Israel’s culture city.
 Although most of the museums, orchestras, theaters, art galleries, dance venues and music halls charge an entry fee, you can get a taste of the city’s arts scene simply by walking around Culture Square at the end of Rothschild Boulevard.

-Here you’ll find the historic Charles Bronfman Auditorium, home to the Israel Philharmonic Orchestra; Habima National Theater and the Helena Rubinstein Pavilion for Contemporary Art of the Tel Aviv Museum of Art (the pavilion is undergoing renovation and will reopen as the Eyal Ofer Building for the Arts).
+Here you’ll find the historic Charles Bronfman Auditorium, home to the Israel Philharmonic Orchestra; Habima National Theater and the Eyal Ofer Pavilion for the Arts.
 All these cultural touchpoints face a beautiful public courtyard with a small flower garden and water fountain, and a lovely public park is located nearby.

 Strolling down Dizengoff Street is such a favorite pastime that there was even a Hebrew word coined for this activity – l’hizdangef.

-For great people-watching or just a place to take a break, park yourself on one of the benches around the Agam Fire & Water Fountain in Dizengoff Square, where local artisans show off their wares.
+A great free Tel Aviv activity for people-watching, or just a place to take a break, park yourself on one of the benches around the Agam Fire & Water Fountain in Dizengoff Square, where local artisans show off their wares.

 Every Tuesday night at 9:45 near Habima Theater, as many as 400 in-line skaters meet up to hit the streets in a loose confederation nicknamed the Tel Aviv Rollers.